Open Data Hub logo

 Intel Gaudi AI Accelerator integration

 You can use Intel Gaudi AI accelerators in an Amazon EC2 DL1 instance on OpenShift.
 Therefore, your OpenShift platform must support EC2 DL1 instances.
-Intel Gaudi AI accelerators are available to your data scientists when they create a workbench instance or serve a model.
+Before you can use your Intel Gaudi AI accelerators, you must enable them in your OpenShift environment and configure an accelerator profile for each device.
+When enabled and fully configured with a custom notebook, Intel Gaudi AI accelerators are available to your data scientists when they create a workbench instance or serve a model.

 To identify the Intel Gaudi AI accelerators present in your deployment, use the lspci utility.
 For more information, see lspci(8) - Linux man page.